FIELD MANUAL · ED. 01

 Q03How fast does manganese deficiency reverse?

 New leaves recover in 5–7 days once Mn is restored at 0.5 ppm and pH is in range.
-Necrotic spots do not heal.
+Necrotic spots already present do not heal.

 Q04Can I dose manganese sulfate directly?